Download our FREE The Educating Parent Resource Directories today! Plus... more FREE resources!

 It's hard to get me.
 As a highly sensitive person with a few chronic conditions I am mindful of my need to balance my inner and outer lives, particularly social engagements.
-While I love interacting with people and acknowledge the superior learning that accompanies being together and sharing experiences, I am exhausted by social encounters.
+While I love interacting with people and acknowledge the superior learning that accompanies being together and sharing experiences, due to chronic health issues I become quickly exhausted by social encounters.
 But every now and then I'll feel okay and commit to coming to an event because I absolutely love them.

 Hence I am tentatively and cautiously open to considering invitations to speak or present workshops at events that align with my values and interests and which allow me to share my passion and joy for this lifestyle.
 The decision to attend will be based on the state of my health at the time.

 My first home educating speaking engagement was at the inaugral Adelaide Home Education Conference in 1995 and since then I've enjoyed visiting many parts of Australia and talking to thousands of homeschooling and unschooling families at conferences, seminars, trade fairs and workshops.

 Ultimately I feel have nothing to say that parents don't already know: I see my role providing reassurance and to help parents build confidence to home education.
 I hope to help them give themselves permission to listen to their hearts and reconnect with what - deep down - they know to be true: that children need and want their parents to be involved in a hands-on way with their education.
 My goal is to help people peel away the layers of conditioning that compels them to put their faith in the voice of 'experts'.
 I am no expert, I am simply a mum that stayed at home and played and lived with her children...
 That's what I share with parents - our experiences as a family learning and living together, finding ways that work, overcoming obstacles, and growing as individuals within our family and community.